Ever heard the old saying “You get what you pay for”? Well, the same is true for hotels in Las Vegas.

-While Cosmopolitan’s baseline rooms don’t offer an outdoor balcony, I’d highly recommend upgrading to a room that offers one with a view of the Fountains of Bellagio.
-Worth it.
+While Cosmopolitan’s baseline rooms don’t offer an outdoor balcony, I can’t recommend upgrading to a room that offers one (preferably with a view of the Fountains of Bellagio) enough.
+Worth every additional penny.

 While you’re at Cosmopolitan, ensure you stop by their three distinct speakeasy experiences:

 The first, Ghost Donkey can be found in the back of the Block 16 Urban Food Hall.